 - Google Books — ELECTRONIC Collection of millions of digitized books and magazines.
 If the work is out of copyright, or the publisher has given permission, you'll be able to see a preview of the book, and in some cases the entire text.
 Google Books allows you to search for words and phrases within books, making it a valuable search tool

-If the Drexel Libraries does not have a book in the collection, borrow it from another library through E-Z Borrow.
+If the Drexel Libraries does not own a book you want, borrow it from another library through E-Z Borrow.
 The service is fast, easy, and free.

-Click Books and More on the Libraries homepage to access the catalog.
-Use the drop-down menu, to choose a search option:
+Click Books and More on the Libraries homepage to search the catalog.
+Use the drop-down menu and choose a search option:

-Keyword : This is the default search in the library catalog; it lets you search on any topic you're interested in.
-Use and & or to combine more than one keyword to refine your keyword search
+Keyword : This is the default search; it lets you search on any topic you're interested in.
+Use the operators AND & OR to combine more than one keyword

-Title : Quickly check if the Libraries have a particular book you want
+Title : Quickly check if the Libraries has a particular book you want

 - ProQuest Research Library — ELECTRONIC Delivers more than 4,000 full-text publications from over 3,000 publishing partners in the areas of Business, Science, Humanities and Social Sciences